hackjutsu/mini-chatbot/README.md

 4. Visit [http://localhost:3000](http://localhost:3000).
 On first load you’ll be prompted to choose a username (a handle is stored locally).
 From there you can create/manage sessions and start chatting.

 > The SQLite database lives at `data/chat.sqlite` (ignored by git).
 Delete this file if you want a clean slate.
+Each user is automatically seeded with three sample characters (complete with avatars under `public/avatars/`) the first time they sign in.

 ## Environment Variables